-While the JET company was born in 1958 as a small dealership of various industrial accessories, in the 80s it started growing into a global enterprise.
-Now in the woodworking department they import / design some of the best models, as it is the case with the one over here.
+While the JET company first came to life in 1958 as a small dealership of various industrial accessories, it only grew into a global enterprise in the ‘80s.
+Now, they offer some of the best woodworking tools on the market, like this powerful lathe that’s sure to catch the eye.

 - Easy to use digital speed control